decaf-dev/obsidian-dataloom/README.md

 ## Version 2.2.0

--   Columns can now be resized
+-   Columns can now be resized by dragging a right header border
 -   Added commands for adding a new row or column to a focused table
--   Added hotkeys for all commands
+-   Added hotkeys for all commands (See below)

 ## Usage